 Zoom is yet another really popular communication tool.
 When it comes to video conferencing, here is your undisputed champion.
 Whether you’re working from home or perhaps you need to meet with a client, Zoom comes to the rescue.

 Zoom features different subscription options starting from $0 per year up to $240.
 Bear in mind that the free option can only host conferences or meetings for up to 40 minutes which isn’t a long time.
+By the way, if you’re interested in online meetings, consider also Zoom alternatives to choose the best match for your online conferences and meetings.

 If you’re tired of Jira or perhaps want a change of environment, you can easily switch to Backlog as it includes an easy-to-use Jira importer.